bwRavencl/ControllerBuddy-Pages/index.md

           1. From a terminal session run `wine control`
           2. Select each physical input device listed below 'Connected' and click 'Disable' - make sure you do not disable the device called 'ControllerBuddy Joystick'.
              There should be no devices listed below 'Connected (xinput device)'.
-  - title: Is it possible to easily swap the left and right sticks?
+  - title: Can I swap the left and right stick functions?
     content: |
         Yes!
 Go to the global settings tab and enable the 'Swap Left and Right Sticks' option.
   - title: What is haptic feedback?